Chapter 2: Fundamentals of Organic Structures

 The formula for pentane is C5H12.
 For a compound containing 5 carbons, the maximum number of hydrogens is 12, so the structure of pentane is saturated (no more hydrogen atoms can be added in), or we can say that pentane has zero degrees of unsaturation.

-For 1-pentene C5H10, there are two less hydrogens than the saturated level (pentane), which means the 1-pentene has one degree of unsaturation.
+For 1-pentene C5H10, there are two fewer hydrogens than the saturated level (pentane), which means the 1-pentene has one degree of unsaturation.
 With a ring introduced, cyclopentane (C5H10) also has to sacrifice two hydrogens, so cyclopentane also has one degree of unsaturation.
 The trend is that when a double bond (essentially a π bond) or a ring is involved in the structure, it leads to one degree of unsaturation of the compound.

 Formula